remimimimimi/pixi-build-backends/docs/backends/pixi-build-rattler-build.md

 The rattler-build backend follows this build process:

 1. **Recipe Discovery**: Locates the `recipe.yaml` file in standard locations
-2. **Dependency Resolution**: Resolves build, host, and run dependencies from conda channels
+2. **Dependency Resolution**: Resolves build, host, and run dependencies from conda channels and workspace
 3. **Virtual Package Detection**: Automatically detects system virtual packages
 4. **Build Execution**: Runs the build script specified in the recipe
 5. **Package Creation**: Creates conda packages according to the recipe specification